Buyer Inspection

 *Wood Destroying Insect

 Don't get stuck with costly repairs.
-Before your one year warranty on your new home expires get a home inspection.
-We often catch many things that the contractor is responsible to repair at no cost to you.
-Along with peace of mind that your investment is more secure you can know that your home is in good repair and safe for you family.
+Before your one-year warranty on your new home expires, get a home inspection.
+We often catch many things the contractor is responsible for repairing at no cost to you.
+Along with peace of mind that your investment is more secure, you can know that your home is in good repair and safe for your family.

 Pre-Listing Inspection